sylcart/ComLynx-TCP-gateway/README.md

 # Danfoss-TLX
     RS485 Communication with Danfoss TLX solar inverter and REST server

-    I use it for Home Assistant intergration where each parameter/value can be read as a sensor.
+    I use it for Home Assistant integration where each parameter/value can be read as a sensor.
     See DanfossTLX-RS485.h for parameters
     sensor:
       # Danfoss TLX